Nicole Ching

 Picture

 Illuminated portraits of me and my mother were set up and spread through a narrow path.
-It was designed for the public to walk in and have a introspective peek into our relationship.
+Designed for the public to navigate through and have an introspective peek into our relationship.

 Pendant Essay

-If you'd asked me who the most beautiful person was, I’d always answer that it was my mother.
-But when I answered like that, I didn't used to admit it eagerly either— as my relationship with my mother was and still is an intricate one.
+If you ask me who the most beautiful person is, I always answer that it is my mother.
+But I didn't used to admit this readily— as the relationship with her, and the grasp of beauty, is still an intricate knot I learn to untangle.

-During my years of adolescence, I was plump, had spots aplenty on my face, and wore horrible haircuts after horrible haircuts (especially those that defined teenagers in early Millennia).
-It was easy to feel insecure with all these changes going on and my mother certainly didn't help.
-Instead, she made sure to let me know that to be so heavy was unnatural and that when she was my age, she was thin, agile, and nimble.
-She prided on the fact she needn't study to get good grade as she was able to take a look at her books and memorise all she needed.
-Most importantly, she knew the value on focusing on the sacred texts found in libraries than cheap words spun from the mouth of daft, young boys.
+During my years of adolescence, I was plump, had acne aplenty, and donned horrible haircuts after horrible haircuts (especially those defining teenagers in early Millennia).
+It was easy to feel insecure with all these changes going on, and my mother's criticisms certainly didn't help.
+She sure let me know that to be so inflated was unnatural and that when she was my age, she was thin, agile, and full of grace.
+Towards me, there wasn't any praise or compliments out of her that wouldn't be followed by what could be different... or better.

-Despite it all, there never was an intention to harm.
-She was blunt and said what she felt.
-Those who knew her adapted to her sharp tongue and quick wit.
-But I didn't see it that way back then.
-I started thinking: “so where were my shares of smarts and looks?”.
+Despite it all, there never was an intention to hurt.
+She was blunt and said what she felt the instant she thought it.
+Those who knew her, adapted to her sharp tongue or dodged the spitfire before it landed.
+I'd fare growing up easier if I knew to too.
+I started thinking: “where were my shares of smarts and looks?”.
 Many nights were spent questioning why I lost at this lottery of genetics.
-I have her eyes, somewhat her fuller top lip...
-Though, that was it.
+I bear the color of her eyes, a semblance of her top lip...
+And it seemed like that was it.
 The only conclusion I came to was that being more like her would make her happy.
-And even if it seemed like the furthest thing I should want, deep down I yearned to be as memorably beautiful as her too.
+And even if it seemed like the furthest thing I should want, deep down I yearned to be as stunningly memorable as her too.

-There was a point in my life where I couldn't stop internally emulating her harsh critiques of me, at me.
-I criticized myself in ways even she would never speak to me in, but those thoughts still come through in her voice.
-It became a very hard habit to break, and lingered with me for years before I could shake it off.
+There was a point in my life where I couldn't stop internally emulating her harsh view of me, at me.
+I even criticized myself in ways even she would never speak to me in, but those thoughts still manifested as her opinions.
+It became a hard habit to break, and lingered with me for years before I could quell its effects.
 I just couldn’t tell what was me or of her anymore; though wasn’t that what I wanted in the first place?
-The disillusion became such an adjusted routine but I now recognise the distance it created in our relationship.
+The disillusion became such routine but I now recognize the distance it created in our relationship.

 Looking back now at the age I am now, I harbored those feelings because I couldn't understand the intentions of a highly critical, highly concerned mother.
 This project became a meditative reflection of what I had gone through.
 In an act of dissonance, I found peace instead.